 For examples of citing other documents and general questions regarding reference style, please refer to Citing Medicine.

-When you submit your article to the Frontiers system you will be required to submit a cover letter.
-In your cover letter please indicate the title of the manuscript, the article type (Core Concept or New Discovery), the intended age range of your readers (8-9, 10-11, 12-13, 13-15), and whether it is part of a Young Minds Collection.
-If your submission is a New Discovery article, please include the citation information of the original article.
+In your cover letter please indicate the title of the manuscript, the article type (Core Concept or New Discovery), the intended age range of your readers (8-9, 10-11, 12-13, 13-15), and whether it is part of a Frontiers for Young Minds Collection.

-Please also take a minute to introduce yourself to the Chief Editor in your cover letter.
+Please introduce yourself to the Chief Editor in your cover letter.
 It is important that all authors of Frontier for Young Minds articles have an established scientific expertise and publication record, or that they work closely with a senior researcher who does.
-To this end, please describe your field of expertise, and include a link to your professional profile in this letter.
+Please describe your field of expertise and include a link to your professional profile in this letter.

 Figure and Table Guidelines